vincent64/minecraft-chat-history/README.md

 > [!WARNING]
 > It is normal if Windows SmartScreen show a message saying "Windows protected your PC".
 > It is because the installer requires administrator privileges to download the files, which Windows doesn't like.
 > The installer contains no virus at all.
+You can click on "Run anyway" safely.